THE NEW TRINITY: DO WE ALL PRAY TO THE SAME GOD?

 misidentifies “Mary”, the mother of Jesus, as being the “sister of Aaron” (i.e., Miriam, who was the sister of Aaron and Moses) (see Koran, Sura 19 "Mary" at 16-34, especially at 28); and

-Yet, in declaring Jesus to be a revered Prophet of Islam, Mohammed inexplicably ignored the fact that Jesus, per the “New Testament”, had permitted that which Islam -- “the only true Religion” -- had explicitly prohibited (i.e., Jesus, having attempted to abrogate the Torah laws of Kashrut, thereby sanctioned the consumption of pig meat, which the Koran explicitly forbids -- see Koran, Sura 5 "The Dinner Table" at 3).
+Yet, in declaring Jesus to be a revered Prophet of Islam, Mohammed inexplicably ignored the fact that Jesus, per the “New Testament”, had permitted that which Islam -- “the only true Religion” -- had explicitly prohibited (i.e., Jesus, in attempting to abrogate the Torah laws of Kashrut, sanctioned the consumption of pig meat, which the Koran explicitly forbids -- see Koran, Sura 5 "The Dinner Table" at 3).

 Moreover, although certain verses of the Koran contain high praise for the Jewish people, such as: